e-mail: bok@dhit.pl

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, small elements of these devices have the potential to complicate diagnosis when they are in the body.
+• Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the aspect of protecting young children.
+Additionally, miniscule components of these magnets are able to complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.